dwaithe/generalMacros/README.md

 # General Macros for Fiji (ImageJ)

-This collection of macros is to help with tricky or interesting problems using the image analysis package Fiji (ImageJ.
+This collection of macros is to help with tricky or interesting problems using the image analysis package Fiji (ImageJ).
+For more information about Dominic and his projects please refer to his main [homepage](https://dwaithe.github.io/home/).

 ##### General Requirements:

 Macros written for Fiji/ImageJ.
 If don't have Fiji, you can download  it here: imagej.net/Fiji/Downloads